HuangChiEn/easy_config/README.md

 ### Installation ⚙️<br>
 1. **pypi install** <br>
     simply type the `pip install easy_configer` (due to name conflict of pypi pkg, we use different pkg name)

 2. **install from source code** <br>
     clone the project from github : `git clone repo-link` Chage to the root directory of the cloned project, and type `pip install -e .`

 3. **import syntax** <br>
-    Because of the name conflict of pypi pkg, i choice the different pkg name.
-    To import the installed pkg, the syntax will be depended on the install method.
-For example. <br>
-    Pip install : `from easy_configer.Configer import Configer` <br>
+    Wherever you install, pypi or source.
+Now, you just need a simple import : `from easy_configer.Configer import Configer`
-    git clone & pip install : `from easy_config.Configer import Configer` <br>

 ---